thundergnat/X11-libxdo/README.md

 Perl 6 bindings to the [libxdo X11 automation library](https://github.com/jordansissel/xdotool).

-Requires that libxdo and (for some functionality) xdtool command line utility is installed and accesable.
+Requires that libxdo and (for some functionality) xdtool command line utility is installed and accessible.

 <table class="pod-table">
 <thead><tr>